 It’s time the software team share some of the spotlight.
-Five members of the Dialexa software development team—Luke Gordon (Senior Solutions Engineer), Simba Musarurwa (Solutions Engineer), Kia Wright (Front End Developer), Ehis Ojielu (Full Stack Engineer), and Brady Walker (Quality Assurance Engineer)—took the time to explain what a typical day looks like for them.
+Five members of the Dialexa software development team—Luke Gordon (VP Software Development), Simba Musarurwa (Solutions Engineer), Kia Wright (Front End Developer), Ehis Ojielu (Full Stack Engineer), and Brady Walker (Software Developer)—took the time to explain what a typical day looks like for them.

 How Do You Get Your Day Started?